Wonder Wheel (film): Critical response

 Peter Travers of Rolling Stone gave Wonder Wheel three out of four stars, and lauded Winslet's performance, writing "there are valid criticisms of Wonder Wheel as a film that feels more like a stage play – its claustrophobic atmosphere can be stifling.
 But even covering familiar ground, Allen finds the blunt truth at its core.
 As Ginny is stripped of her fantasies and exposed to the harsh glare of reality, Winslet stands her ground, as if to say attention must be paid.
 It should be.
 Her performance is absolutely astounding."
+Rex Reed also gave the film three out of four stars, writing "Woody has recreated the nostalgia of the Coney Island he remembers from the 1950s and done for Kate Winslet what he did for Cate Blanchett in Blue Jasmine—created a colorful visual backdrop for a lusty, multi-faceted performance that prunes away the clutter and leaves you devastated.
+As the older woman scorned, Kate Winslet is a one-woman gale force.
+This is her finest, most three-dimensional performance in years."